 The Main Street Lending program through the Federal Reserve was intended for small business that were in good financial health prior to the pandemic.
 The size requirements, which originally were limited to companies with up to 10,000 employees and up to 2.5 billion in annual revenue, initially excluded many large fossil fuel companies from applying, and the guidelines also prohibited them from using money to pay off existing debt.

-Additional lobbying efforts have focused on the Federal Reserve’s $750 billion bond-buying program, which allows the Federal Reserve to purchase debt through corporate bonds or exchange-traded funds.
-To be eligible for bond purchases, companies must have had at least a triple BBB-/Baa3 score from multiple credit agencies by March 22nd.
-This standard presents significant risks, as BBB- bonds already carry risks and many companies scores have dropped precipitously since then.
+Additional lobbying efforts focused on the Federal Reserve’s $750 billion bond-buying program, which allowed the Federal Reserve to purchase debt through corporate bonds or exchange-traded funds.
+To be eligible for bond purchases, companies needed to have at least a triple BBB-/Baa3 score from multiple credit agencies by March 22nd.
+This standard presented significant risks; BBB- bonds already carry risks and many companies scores have dropped precipitously since then.

 Industry groups have also attempted to use the pandemic as a justification to request waiving regulations and payments they have previously attempted to avoid or underpay.
 The National Mining Association sent a letter to the president and Congress requesting the suspension of payments for victims of black lung diseases, funds for environmental cleanups, and federal leasing royalties.
 Although Congress has not included these requests in relief bills, the Association stated that they will continue to request those changes.
 The American Petroleum Institute requested that environmental compliance reporting requirements for oil and gas companies be waived prior to the EPA announcing guidelines for company self-reporting on environmental obligations.

 Federal Assistance for the Fossil Fuel Industry